 Whether you design the survey on your own or use a template, customize its theme to give a more professional image.
 The survey that you send out to your employees or customers, be they existing or potential, must resonate with your brand voice.

-Example: You can bring your brand and culture to life by customizing the fonts, logo, text color, background, layout, images, final redirect page and even the URL of your surveys.
-You can also personalize your survey by creating Thank You pages with a clear call to action.
+Example: You can bring your brand and culture to life by customizing the fonts, logo, text color, background, layout, images, final redirect page and even the URL.
+You can also personalize 'Thank You' page with a clear call to action.

-Once you are ready with the survey questions, it’s time to let it open for the people to respond.
+Once you are ready with the questions, it’s time to let it open for the people to respond.
 Send your survey by email or SMS invitation, embed it on any page of your website or share it on social media.

 The selection of the distribution medium depends on the type of survey and the target audience.
 Being able to reach your audience at the time and place they are most likely to respond helps you achieve increased response rates and improved customer engagement.

 Example: If you’re a retail e-commerce company and want to understand what people think about the latest fashion trend, you can run a survey on social media sites.
 But if you are an investment banking company who wants to know if your customers are satisfied with the quality of customer support, you should run a survey through email or call.

 Real-time reports give you a quick view of the percentages each answer option